fritzgyL/kanban-board/README.md

 # Kanban Board

 Kanban board web application made with Java backend + Angular.
-Users can signup and make use of all the basic functionalities of a agile kanban board.
+Users can signup and make use of all the basic functionalities of an agile kanban board.

 ## Features